AhmedAmin90/rails-micro-reddit/README.md

 # Micro-reddit

-In this project, I will build an application to mimic Reddit data structures necessary to support link submissions and commenting with only back-end.
-This application only support one level of comments.
+In this project, I will build an application to mimic the Reddit application which contains Users, Posts, and Comments with only the back-end.
+This application only supports one level of comments.